No Doubt: 2022–present: Second reunion, Coachella and future

+On October 9, 2025, it was reported by TMZ that No Doubt would be headlining a Las Vegas residency, playing six dates at the Sphere in May 2026, making Stefani the first female to headline the arena.

 Musical style and influences

-No Doubt's musical style has been characterized as ska punk, reggae fusion, punk rock, pop punk, new wave, alternative rock and pop rock.
+No Doubt's musical style has been characterized as ska punk, ska, pop rock, new wave, alternative rock, pop-punk, reggae, reggae fusion, and punk rock.
+Some other genres the band has been described as include synth-pop, electropop, dancehall, third-wave ska, post-grunge, funk, and disco.
+Influences on the band's sound include The Police, Madness, The Specials, The Clash, Prince, and Blondie.

 The band's debut album blended the ska punk, alternative rock and new wave genres.
-However, the band utilized a punk rock sound in their second album The Beacon Street Collection and their third album Tragic Kingdom, although the latter incorporated pop punk and alternative rock influences.
+However, the band utilized a punk rock sound in their second album The Beacon Street Collection and their third album Tragic Kingdom, although the latter incorporated pop-punk and alternative rock influences.
 They later shed their punk rock roots for the following album Return of Saturn, utilizing influences from new wave music and pop rock.

 The band completely altered their sound in their next album Rock Steady, incorporating Jamaican music influences from reggae fusion, rocksteady and dance-rock.
 However the band's comeback album Push and Shove blended pop rock, new wave music and dancehall; the English electronic bands New Order and Orchestral Manoeuvres in the Dark (OMD) were cited as key influences on the album.

 Other appearances

 In 2009, No Doubt made an appearance on the television series Gossip Girl, playing a fictional band called "Snowed Out" in the episode "Valley Girls".
 They performed a cover version of the Adam and the Ants song "Stand and Deliver".

 No Doubt played at the Bridge School Benefit organized by Neil Young on October 24 and 25, 2009, at the Shoreline Amphitheatre in Mountain View, California.

 On December 5, 2010, No Doubt performed a tribute to Paul McCartney at The Kennedy Center Honors, playing a medley of Beatles hits including "Hello, Goodbye", "All My Loving", and "Penny Lane".
 The band performed for President Barack Obama, Sir Paul McCartney, and Oprah Winfrey.

-The band also appeared as guests in the animated show King of the Hill and the sketch comedy program Portlandia.
+The band also appeared as guests on the Fox animated television series King of the Hill, in the season 5 episode "Kidney Boy and Hamster Girl: A Love Story", and in an episode of the sketch comedy program Portlandia.
 They can also be seen in a scene of the Simpsons episode "Homerpalooza".
 At the time Eric Stefani was one of the show's animators, and inserted his sister and her bandmates behind Homer in the scene where the crowd riots against him.